Carl-Rabbit/Proj_schedule_your_course/README.md

 It is terrible to do this at the web page. _Schedule your course_ app is made to solve this (~~to meet own needs~~).

 ## How?
-Import a xml (not sure) with the data of courses, use a GUI interface to arrange classes.
+Import a xlsx (not sure) file with the data of courses, use a GUI interface to arrange classes.
 There should be a table and lots of check boxes on the interface.
 When using, the infomations like time conflict should shown to the user visually.

 ## Other
 * Project type: Just for personal practice.